cosinekitty/sapphire/Lark.md

 by turning the SPEED knob all the way to the left, or 128 times faster than the default by turning it all the way to the right.

-However, at the risk of using a **LOT** more CPU time, you can right-click on the SPEED knob and toggle "Turbo Mode", which adds a +5 bonus to the SPEED value.
+However, you can right-click on the SPEED knob and toggle *Turbo mode*, which adds a +5 bonus to the SPEED value.
 This is the same as multiplying the effective speed by 32.

 ![SPEED button context menu](images/chaos_speed_menu.png)